-Definition This item identifies the number of permanent dwellings in the community which were a reported usual population of less than 50 but which were not linked to a parent community or resource agency.
+This item identifies the number of permanent dwellings in the community which were not connected an organised sewerage system.

-MAIN TYPE OF SEWERAGE SYSTEM
+CSES04A-H POPULATION

+Main type of sewerage system

+CSES04A-CSES04H

-1. Connected to town system
+- 1. Connected to town system

-2. Community water-borne system
+- 2. Community water-borne system

-3. Septic tanks with common effluent disposal
+- 3. Septic tanks with common effluent disposal

-4. Septic tanks with leach drain
+- 4. Septic tanks with leach drain

-5. Pit toilets
+- 5. Pit toilets

-6. Pan toilets
+- 6. Pan toilets

-7. Other disposal
+- 7. Other disposal

+- 8. No organised sewerage system

+- 97. Not applicable

+- 99. Not stated